The Fish People Place Lab - Current Community

 Cara Cripton-Inglis (she/her)

-Cara is a 2023-2025 Master of International Development Studies candidate at Dalhousie University.
+Cara was a 2023-2025 Master of International Development Studies candidate at Dalhousie University.
 As an interdisciplinary program, the International Development program allows students to branch into many different sectors.
 This has allowed Cara to bridge her love an interest in coastal spaces with her passion for social justice, social-ecological connectivity, and climate adaptation by joining the FishPeoplePlace Lab.
 Her Bachelor’s degree in Global Resource Systems from the Faculty of Land and Food Systems at the University of British Columbia (conferred in May 2023) has inspired her to pay special attention to the response of the food system and food system workers to the themes in her thesis research.

 Cara’s experience working in Search and Rescue for the Canadian Coast Guard exposed her to the interface between the sea-going people of the maritime provinces and the ocean, and evoked a deeper questioning of how this connection affects the ways that people along the coast are adapting to the changing climate (including erosion, increased storm frequency and severity, flooding, etc.).
 She successfully defended her thesis in March, 2025.
+You can read her final thesis here.

 -